alitahayurdakul/My_Notes/Data_Structure_and_Algorithms/Singly_Linked_List/SinglyLinkedList.md

 !["This is a Singly Linked List image"](../assets/Images/singly_Linked_List.PNG)

+## Comparing Array and Linked List

+### Lists

+- Do not have indexes!
+- Connected via nodes with a next pointer
+- Random access is not allowed Arrays

+### Arrays

+- Indexed in order!
+- Insertion and deletion can be expensive
+- Can quickly be accessed at a specific index

 ## pushing

 Adding a new node to the end of the Linked List!